 When I picked these chairs up from the curb, the seats were broken and a lot of spindles were missing from the tops of the chairs.
 I stopped because I just can’t pass up free.
 I forgot to take a before picture before I disassembled the chairs.
 This is how the chair legs sat in my chair stockpile until last week.

 I had a vision of cutting wood boards and making a bench seat for the chair legs.
 I was hoping they would fit in the space in my entryway, so I brought the chair legs home from my workshop so I could place them in the entryway to see how they would fit.
 They were going to be a perfect size, so I proceeded by cutting some barn wood that I had purchased a few years ago.

 After cutting the boards to size, I ran them through a Ridgid wood planner, to remove all the dirt and grim of sitting in an outdoor wood pile for years.
 I know, some people want that aged wood look, but I chose to plan and smooth the boards.
 I attached them together using a Kreg Jig.

 First, we measured and marked where each leg needed to be placed.
-Since the chair legs sit at an angel, we needed to drill the hole at the same angle so the leg fits properly and snug.
-After marking all the legs, we slightly moved the leg off the mark and used the legs angel and drilled using a spade bit.
+Since the chair legs sit at an angle, we needed to drill the hole at the same angle so the leg fits properly and snug.
+After marking all the legs, we slightly moved the leg off the mark and set right next to where we needed to drill so we could use the leg as our visual angle guide and drilled using a spade bit.